10 Things To Know About CBD And Pain Relief

 CBD laws vary from state to state.
 While the DEA considers it illegal under federal law, CBD products remain available for sale in health supplement shops and organic food stores around the country.
 Some of them might not contain all that much CBD, though.

 But the clarification only served to confuse consumers, CBD manufacturers, and retailers.
 And it was almost immediately challenged in court by a consortium of hemp and CBD oil producers.
-More recently, the DEA issued a clarification to the clarification.
+More recently, the DEA issued a clarification.
 It clearly stated that Cannabinoids, such as tetrahydrocannabinols (THC), cannabinols (CBN), and cannabidiols (CBD) are found in the parts of the cannabis plant that fall within the CSA definition of marijuana, such as the flowering tops, resin, and leaves.

 Selling Is Riskier Than Possessing